-Non-linear asymmetrical: similar conclusions are valid also when we consider profiles for which both players are using a non-linear strategy with different slope values.
-In Figure 7 the cumulative probability for asymmetrical Conceder combinations with different gradients are compared.
+Non-linear asymmetrical: similar conclusions are valid also when we consider non-linear profiles for which the NDFs intersect after switching and slopes are different (for both pieces).
+In Figure 7(a) the cumulative probability for asymmetrical Conceder combinations with different gradients are compared.
 There we can observe that profiles which switch to the low gradient piece of the strategy earlier tend to cumulate the probability closer to the higher utility half of the interval.
-This is evident, for example, if we compare curves of equal gradients but different swith time as in $Conc(10/1)-Conc(100/10)-T\sw:4$ and $Conc(10/1)-Conc(100/10)-T\sw:8$ in Figure 7, the former corresponding to an earlier switch time for the seller (equal to 4) the latter to a delayed switch time (equal to 8).
+This is evident, for example, if we compare curves of equal gradients but different swith time as in Conc(10/1)-Conc(100/10)- T_sw :4 and Conc(10/1)-Conc(100/10)- T_sw :8 in Figure 7(a), the former corresponding to an earlier switch time for the seller (equal to 4) the latter to a delayed switch time (equal to 8).